SerafimaMadan/ShopReact/README.md

 <h3>The project is an online shoe store. </h3>
 The challenge was to create a working application.
 You need to start the server with the npm run watch command (do not forget to do npm install first).
+The folder html is source data.
 The application contains the following independent screens (pages):
 <ul>
 <li>Home page</li>